chrisyeh96/sustaingym/CONTRIBUTING.md

 ```

-## Building documentation with Sphinx
+## Building website locally with Sphinx

+To build the website, you can follow these steps either locally on your computer or in a [GitHub Codespace](https://github.com/features/codespaces).

-1. Use `conda` to install the necessary software.
-Run the following commands from the repo root folder:
+1. If you are installing dependencies locally, I recommend first creating a conda environment by running the following commands from the repo root folder.
+If you are using a GitHub Codespace, skip this step.

     ```bash
-    conda env update --file env_build.yml --prune
+    # create a new conda environment named "docs", and activate it
+    conda create -n docs python=3.11 pip
-    conda activate build
+    conda activate docs
     ```

+2. Install the necessary dependencies from `docs/requirements.txt`.
+From the `docs/` folder:

+    ```bash
+    # install dependencies needed to build website locally
+    pip install -r requirements.txt
+    ```

-2. Clear out the `docs/_build` directory if it exists, including any hidden files (i.e., dotfiles).
+3. Clear out the `docs/_build` directory if it exists, including any hidden folders or files (i.e., dotfiles).
 This isn't always necessary, but at a minimum, do this every time you change `docs/conf.py`.
+From the `docs/` folder:

     ```bash
-    cd docs/_build
-    rm -r . .*
+    rm -r _build/* _build/.*
     ```

-3. Build the documentation using Sphinx.
-From the `docs/` directory:
+4. Build the documentation using Sphinx.
+From the `docs/` folder:

     ```bash
     sphinx-build -b html . _build
     ```

-4. Launch a server to view the docs.
-From the `docs/_build` directory:
+5. Launch a server to view the docs.
+From the `docs/_build` folder:

     ```bash
     python -m http.server